jaidev3/SHEIN-Project/README.md

  ## Experience of team:

- Let me Share my experience , I am Jaidev Yadav, First i would like to thank my team for being supportive and responsive every time whenever I needed any suggestions.
+ Let me Share my experience, First i would like to thank my team for being supportive and responsive every time whenever I needed any suggestions.
 I Enjoyed our construct week journey, with great learning of new things while building project.
 I worked on front page,product page and merge all the code received from my team mates.